 Cats get colds (well, technically they get the flu), but with different viruses.
 Herpesvirus and calicivirus are the main offenders.
 Symptoms are similar to colds in humans with runny noses, sneezing, fever and eye discharge.

 Viruses are funny little things, they are essentially a piece of DNA or RNA surrounded by a protein coat.
 They replicate by entering specific cells in their host and using the host’s cellular machinery to replicate.
 In order to enter the cell, the virus attaches to it, and receptors on the viral coat attach to complementary receptors on the cell wall, gaining entry.
-I look on this as the virus having the right key to unlock the cell door.
+I look at this as the virus having the right key to unlock the cell door.
 If the virus doesn’t have the right receptors (key), then it will not be able to enter the cell.

 For this reason, many viruses are animal and even cell-specific because they only have the key to that animal/cell.
 For example, the herpes virus is found in many species of animal, but it is generally host specific.
 We can’t catch feline herpes, cats can’t catch human herpes.
 This is the same with colds.
 The viruses responsible for cat colds cannot gain entry into our cells, and therefore we cannot become infected.